sei-international/LEAPMacro.jl/docs/src/config.md

     time_series: time_series.csv
 ```

 The following block says how to manage the output folders.

+Ordinarily it is useful to clear the folders with each run, since files will in any case be overwritten.
+But sometimes during model development it is useful to set `clear-folders` to `false` temporarily -- for example, if only a few files need to be compared between one run to the next.
+To compare results from different runs, make a copy of output files of interest and set `clear-folders` to `false`, or copy the entire output file folder.

 Reporting diagnostics is optional.
 It is highly recommended while developing a model, but `report-diagnostics` can be set to `false` for a model in active use.
-Ordinarily it is useful to clear the folders with each run, since files will be overwritten.
-Sometimes during model development it is useful set `clear-folders` to `false` temporarily.
-To compare results from different runs, make a copy of the output files so that they are not overwritten in the subsequent run.
 ```yaml
 # Say whether to clear the contents of the results, calibration, and diagnostic folders before the run
 clear-folders: